qua-platform/py-qua-tools/qualang_tools/plot/README.md

 ```

 ## get_simulated_samples_by_element
-This function gets the samples generated from the QUA simulator element per element.
+This function gets the samples generated from the QUA simulator by element.

 ### Usage example